-Hallucinations, memory impairment and impaired coordination are a severe side effect of alprazolam.
+Hallucinations, memory impairment, and impaired coordination are severe side effects of alprazolam.
 If you’ve just started taking the drug and experience these side effects, seek immediate medical attention.
 Call your doctor if you have any questions or concerns.

 It’s also important to note that Xanax use has been associated with depression.
 This is another one of the many dangerous potential side effects of taking Xanax.
 Some patients may also get an allergic reaction from taking Xanax.
 If that ever happens, call your doctor immediately.
 Xanax is not a suitable drug for you.

 Xanax is quite potent.
 If taken in large doses over a long period of time, the patient is likely to develop long-term side effects.
 These effects are more pronounced and apparent in patients who have taken large doses.
 They’re also more apparent in patients who have taken the drug for a longer period of time or with a more rapid schedule.
 Anyone who tries to abruptly start or stop the medication may also experience serious side effects.

 If you experience any of the side effects below, call your doctor.
 You need immediate medical attention.
 Your doctor may also need to either lower your dose or take you off of the drug completely.
 They may want to consider prescribing other drugs used to treat panic attacks or anxiety.
 Xanax may just not be suitable for you.
 Some common long-term effects of Xanax use include:

 - Depression or suicidal thoughts

 - Difficulties thinking

 - Impulsive or aggressive behavior